TF-Web-Solutions/tfws-whitelabel-wplogin/readme.txt

 This theme, like WordPress, is distributed under the terms of GPL.

 == Changelog ==

+= 1.2.0 - 2024-10-9 =
+* Feature: Can update login button text color when hovering
+* Fix: Image cropping no longer enforced on image (SVG errors)

 = 1.1.0 - 2024-09-12 =
 * Tweak: Remove redundant Admin Appearances menu link